-Records: Documentation of violations of the Academic Integrity Policy will remain in the Office of the Vice President of Academic Life.
+Records: Documentation of violations of the Academic Integrity Policy will remain in the Provost's Office.
 Records will be maintained to determine the number of violations a student has incurred and the sanctions issued.

 Louisburg College Academic Grievance Procedure: The academic grievance procedure is to resolve student grievances pertaining to academic matters resulting from faculty or staff actions.
 Various circumstances may serve as legitimate grounds for student grievances.
 The grievances listed below are examples of the types of complaints that might be appropriate for consideration: